This September is FASD Awareness Month – a month devoted to raising awareness to improve prevention, diagnosis and support for individuals.

 Fact: Each individual with FASD is unique, and no two people with FASD will have the same strengths or challenges.
 Some individuals with FASD have an average or high average overall IQ, and some have a low IQ.
-The nature of the disabilities of those affected depends on the parts of the brain or body that have been affected by alcohol.
+The nature of the disabilities of those affected depends on the parts of the brain that have been affected by alcohol.

 Myth #6: Because there are no FASD specific treatment options and supports available, it is not helpful to give a child or adult a diagnosis of FASD.

 Fact: As with any developmental disorder, early diagnosis is imperative to improve the lives of those affected by FASD.
 The sooner a child is diagnosed, the sooner supports at school, home, and in the community can be implemented, such as teaching strategies, educational accommodations, or occupational and behavioural therapy.
 We are learning more and more about how to support individuals with FASD by collaborating with professionals, families, and individuals living with the diagnosis.

 Myth #7: Adults cannot get diagnosed with FASD.